alshedivat/al-folio/_pages/about.md

 ---

- <a href='#'>About me</a>
+ <a href='#'><b>About me</b></a>

  I currently work as a data analyst that specializes in marketing analytics in the automotive industry.

- I am experienced in data analysis, mahine learning an data visualization.
-The tools I use include SQL, Pythob, Power BI and Tableau.
+ I am experienced in data analysis, machine learning an data visualization.
+The main tools I use are [SQL, Python, Power BI and Tableau]().

  Besides data science, I also love golfing and body building.
-So if you ever want to bounce ideas off me, please feel free to contact me: shainalolin@gmail.com
+So if you ever want to bounce ideas off me, please feel free to contact me: [subreddit](shainalolin@gmail.com).